 If you are a New Mexico resident, earnings on your 529 account and withdrawals from it are not subject to state taxes when used for qualified educational expenses.*

-*New Mexico does not permit state tax deductions for contributions used to pay for K-12 tuition payments and transfers to an ABLE account.
+*Due to the passage of HB 342, which will be effective June 16, 2023, New Mexico will be in alignment with Section 529 of the IRC allowed uses.
+Until that time, New Mexico does not permit state tax deductions for contributions used to pay for K-12 tuition payments and transfers to an ABLE account.
 It likely will not allow deductions for contributions used to pay for student loan repayments and apprenticeship programs.
 The amounts deducted for these purposes may be recaptured as state taxable income in subsequent years.
 Click here for more information.

 Non-New Mexico Residents

 If you are not a resident of New Mexico, you will still receive the federal tax benefits outlined above.
 Some states have tax benefits for contributions to an out-of-state 529 plan.
 The map below can help you determine your state’s tax benefits and which plan is right for your family.
 Before investing, we recommend consulting a tax advisor to determine your state’s tax benefits and if it imposes any limitations on the use of 529 contributions.

 Understanding the 529 Tax Landscape State by State